-The Data Collection, Reporting & Evaluation Subcommittee members work in conjunction with the HMIS Lead in reviewing, evaluating and analyzing data collection and processes not only for HUD programs, but also other federal partners such as Veterans Affairs and Health and Human Services, and other faithbased and non-profit agencies not participating in HMIS.
+The Data Collection, Reporting & Evaluation Subcommittee members work in conjunction with the HMIS Lead in reviewing, evaluating and analyzing data collection and processes not only for HUD programs, but also other federal partners such as Veterans Affairs and Health and Human Services, and other faith-based and non-profit agencies not participating in HMIS.
 This committee will make recommendations to the GA HMIS Steering Committee to encourage potential areas of change/improvement.
 This committee will also provide input on any updates to the Data Quality Plan.

-Section VI: Meetings and Attendance
+Section VI: Meetings and Attendance General Meetings

-General Meetings

 At a minimum, the GA HMIS Steering Committee will conduct six meetings per year, with increased frequency when needed.
-A minimum of two weeks advance notice of meeting dates, times, and locations will be provided to all GA HMIS Steering Committee members, as well as posted on the https://dca.ga.gov/safe-affordable-housing/homeless-special-needs-housing/homeless-management-information-system-hmis website.
+A minimum of two weeks advance notice of meeting dates, times, and locations will be provided to all GA HMIS Steering Committee members, as well as posted on the Documents | Georgia Department of Community Affairs (ga.gov) website.
 The meetings for the following calendar year will be scheduled during the last meeting of each calendar year so that members may plan accordingly.